omarkhater/image_classifier-application/README.md

 ## Repo structure
 ### 1- Development story:
-In this part, we described the efforts done upon completing the app along with all necessary details to reproduce the results.
+In this part, we described the efforts done upon completing the app along with all the necessary details to reproduce the results.
 The files for this part, are Image_Classifier_Project_colab.ipynb, Image_Classifier_Project_colab.html
 ### 2- Complete app:
 In this part, a Python app ready to be deployed for any platform which can be run via command window.